Did you know that Producers Guild membership stands at more than 7,000 people?

 Naturally, those with the title of “producer” are eligible for Producers Guild membership.
 However, they are just a segment of the individuals eligible for Producers Guild membership, as many projects require extensive producing teams that guide them from concept to delivery.

-Of course, eligibility to the Producers Guild does require varying degrees of experience.
-However, what follows is a list of positions for which the PGA allows Producers Guide membership, according to medium and pending individual eligibility.
+Eligibility to the Producers Guild does require varying degrees of experience.
+However, what follows is a list of positions that qualify for PGA membership:

 The types of new media platforms seem to grow by the day, which is why those working in this medium must know which ones are approved for potential Producers Guild membership: